arade/TwoPhaseCommit/README.md

 In the server application in addition to the function dedicated to serving the client, multiple helper function are implemented.
 The server can handle multiple ongoing transaction.
 In case the server crush a proper recovery mechanism is implemented.
 Database is structures as key-value-state where key is a unique identifier , value is any integer value and state is the last state of the system where that field was modified.

-Initialization: whenever we run the server it goes through initialization process .
+Initialization [function: void dm_initialize(void)]: whenever we run the server it goes through initialization process.
 It will first initialize variables we used in our system.
 It check if the required database/log-files/directories are in place.
 If not it will create a new set of files in a new folder named with a format(db_program_number).
 Then the state of the system will be read from the files.
 It will then do a recovery process which will be explained later.

-function: void dm_initialize(void)
-Local Transaction Implementation:
- the process stars by client requesting for a local transaction.
+Local Transaction Implementation [function: int * get_local_id_1_svc(struct to_localID *request_LID, struct svc_req *req)]: the process stars by client requesting for a local transaction.
 This request is answered by the server by giving a local ID and updating the data managers state for the last used local id.

-function: int * get_local_id_1_svc(struct to_localID *request_LID, struct svc_req *req)
-Using this local ID the client can modify all the key that need modification.
+[ function: int * modify_db_1_svc(to_dm *db_mod, struct svc_req *req) ] Using this local ID the client can modify all the key that need modification.
 This modifications are logged in a temporary file in the server.
 We also log the state of the database at the time of modification.
-function: int * modify_db_1_svc(to_dm *db_mod, struct svc_req *req)

 Finally the client command the server weather to commit or not.
 If abort the server will clean the temporary files associated with the local ID log the action in a log file.
 If commit it will first check if the keys have undergone state change after the modification or if any of the keys are in a blocked state